DamianArado/DamianArado/README.md

 The aim is use to use my skillset to solve real world problems for the org that trusts me, bringing a positive difference to the product, and to gain valuable experiences while working with or without team on challenging projects.
 Rough seas make stronger sailors. - Robin Sharma

 Techstack on which I can work includes -
-Front End: JavaScript, React, Typescript, Angular.
+Front End: JavaScript, React, Next.js, Typescript, Angular.
 Back End: Node.js, Golang, Spring Framework.
 Databases: NoSQL and SQL both.
 Testing: JUnit5, Mockito3, Selenium, Jasmine, Jest, Cypress.
 Tools: Linux, Maven, Gradle, Jenkins, Docker, Jira, AWS, GCP.
-Languages: C/C++, Java, Python, SQL, JSON.
+Languages: C/C++, Java, Python, Elixir, SQL, JSON.

 All of my unsponsored blogs are kept [here](https://damianarado.medium.com).